Teaching in the AI Era

 Note: When testing assignments with AI tools, be sure to choose an assignment prompt that does not contain proprietary, copyrighted, or other sensitive information.

 Learn more about AI tools’ strengths and limitations with five fun exercises.
 We recommend choosing creative topics and/or topics that you are an expert in (whether that is a business, teaching, or other topic), for the best sense of the scope and limitations of the AI tool.
-Select your chatbot tool of choice (e.g., ChatGPT, Bing Chat, Google Bard, Claude) and try one or more of the following:
+Select your chatbot tool of choice (e.g., ChatGPT, Microsoft Copilot, Google Gemini, Claude) and try one or more of the following:

 • Stump the AI.
 Select a topic that you are an expert in and prompt the chatbot for increasingly specific or obscure information.